HebiRobotics/hebi-hrdf/FORMAT.md

 **Required attributes:**
 - `type` (string/enum) The style of link.
 Currently supported values::
-  - X5
+  - X5 (compatible with X5 and X8)
-  - R8
+  - R8 (compatible with T5, T8, and R8 but not X-series)
-  - RT25
+  - R25 (compatible with T25 and R25)
-  - RT25-R8 (adaptor link for RT25 to R8 series hardware)
+  - R25-R8 (adaptor link for R25 to R8 series hardware)
 - `extension` (floating point formula, meters)
 - `twist` (floating point formula, radians)

 **Optional attributes:**
 - `input` (string/enum) The type of the input interface.
 Defaults to `RightAngle`.
 Currently supported values:
-  - RightAngle (supported for X5, R8, RT25, and RT25-R8 link types)
+  - RightAngle (supported for X5, R8, R25, and R25-R8 link types)
-  - Inline (supported for both X5 and R8 link types)
+  - Inline (supported for both X5, R8, R25, and R25-R8 link types)
 - `output` (string/enum) The type of the output interface.
 Defaults to `RightAngle`.
 Currently supported values:
-  - RightAngle (supported for both X5, R8, RT25, and RT25-R8 link types)
+  - RightAngle (supported for both X5, R8, R25, and R25-R8 link types)
-  - Inline (supported for both X5 and R8 link types)
+  - Inline (supported for both X5, R8, and R25 link types)

 **Content:**
 None